JohnBinford/AppleWood-Pointe/Collateral/Tech/readme.md

 	</tr>
 </table>

-   -  Inside the low voltage panel, a few simple devices spread services to wall jacks thoughout our units.
+   -  Inside the low voltage distribution panel, a few simple devices spread services to wall jacks thoughout our units.
       -  Data (Ethernet) cables and Voice (Phone) cables connect to colorful gadgets that allow easier hookup.
          -  Some people call these gadgets "Patch Panels".
+Ours are "Mini" Patch Panels.
          -  The thinner Data (Ethernet) cables by convention are usually blue,  the thin Voice (phone) cables are usually white.
+         -  True techno nerds call Voice cables "CAT 3" and Data (usually Ethernet) cable CAT 5 (sometimes CAT 6 - even better).
          -  TV and Antenna cables are usually bigger, rounder, and stiffer than data and voice cables.
             -  They are called "Coaxial Cables" due to their cross section and radial symmetry (Think Bullseye or Target).
       -  The white Cable TV cables use a simple "splitter" to distribute that service around to rooms.